MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 When compiling with `cl /fsanitize=address`, the compiler generates instructions to manage and check the [shadow bytes](./asan-shadow-bytes.md).
 Your program uses this instrumentation to check memory accesses on the stack, in the heap, or in the global scope.
 The compiler also produces metadata describing stack and global variables.
 This metadata enables the runtime to generate precise error diagnostics: function names, lines, and columns in your source code.
 Combined, the compiler checks and runtime libraries can precisely diagnose many types of [memory safety bugs](./asan-error-examples.md) if they're encountered at run-time.

-The following diagram shows how the ASan library is linked given various compiler options:
+The following diagram shows how the ASan library is linked for various compiler options:

 :::image type="complex" source="media/asan-one-dll.png" alt-text="Diagram of how the ASan runtime dll is linked."
 The image shows four scenarios for linking the ASan runtime library.
 The scenarios are for /MT (statically link the runtime), /MTd (statically link the debug runtime), /MD (dynamically link the redist at runtime), /MDd (dynamically link the debug redist at runtime).
 In all cases, my_exe.exe links and its associates my_dll.dll link to a single instance of clang-rt.asan-dynamix-x86_64.dll.